The Strange Attractor Model of Bipedal Locomotion and its Consequences on Motor Control: Discussion

-Our findings revealed that the locomotor strategies make use of the gravitational forces to produce a more energy efficient locomotion and the ankle strategies have a lead role in the management of both stability and energy efficiency.
-This allows concluding that one of the possible reasons for the low effectiveness of available therapies is that they are not able to provide a dynamic environment consistent with the activity of daily living.
-Therefore, we think that the next generation of medical technologies for such applications should focus on transparent harness systems with a minimally invasive support of the ankle strategies.
-There are already robots and mechanisms able to provide such supports, but there is no integrated solution yet \cite{Collins2015, Ding2017, Kim2015, Asbeck2014}.
+Our findings revealed that the locomotor strategies use gravitational forces to produce more energy-efficient locomotion, and the ankle strategies have a leading role in the management of both stability and energy efficiency.
+This allows us to conclude that one of the possible reasons for the low effectiveness of available gait rehabilitation therapies is that they cannot provide a dynamic environment consistent with the activities of daily living.
+Therefore, we think the next generation of medical technologies should focus on transparent harness systems that provide minimal assistance to maintain an erect posture, with minimally invasive support of ankle strategies.
+There are already robots and mechanisms able to provide such support, but there is no integrated solution yet \cite{Collins2015, Ding2017, Kim2015, Asbeck2014, hobbs2020review}.